Vestnik article Formatting

 9.5.
 Excel charts, drawings inserted in Word documents, as well as scanned from other editions, with unreadable or poorly visible inscriptions and lines are not accepted.

 9.6.
 Graphic files should be named in such a way that it was clear to which article they belong and in what order should be located.

 9.7.
-It is preferable to fit the figure or table into one column (width 85 mm).
+It is preferable to fit a figure or a table into one column (width 85 mm).
 All elements and symbols in the figure should be distinguishable when printing (unnecessary to remove, make it readable and close in size).
-In extreme cases, drawings and tables are allowed for 2 columns wide.
+In extreme cases, drawings and tables are allowed for two columns wide.
 In the total volume of the article, the graph should not be more than 1/3.
 All the symbols in the figures must be decoded in the signatures or in the text of the article.